Hong Kong Things to Do

 Take a Cable Car to the Big Buddha

-The largest standing Buddha statue is located on Lantau Island, about an hour MTR ride and a short, incredibly scenic cable ride from the main parts of Hong Kong.
+The largest standing Buddha statue is located on Lantau Island, about an hour MTR ride plus a short, incredibly scenic cable ride from the main parts of Hong Kong.
 It’s definitely worth taking the all glass cable car to see the Big Buddha, as there’s a shorter wait time and you’ll have 360 views as you ride over the water.
 Once you get to Lantau, you’ll take the stairs up to the Big Buddha and you can also explore the monastery.
 From there, you can also take a bus to the other parts of Lantau Island, like the Tai O Fishing Village.

 Place a bet at the Horse Races